• Skip to primary navigation

 chuck roast for Mexican barbacoa

-Add salt and pepper to chuck roast.
+Add salt and pepper to the chuck roast.

 searing chuck roast for barbacoa